Sheerpower Logo

 Declaring Default Output Formatting

 There are some variables that when printed you always want specific formatting to be used.
-For example, with a variable that contains cash, every time it is printed, you might want to include a dollar sign, commas, and also rounded to two decimal digits.
+For example, with a variable that contains a money amount, every time it is printed, you might want to include a dollar sign, commas, and also rounded to two decimal digits.
 For details on print formats, see the SPRINTF() function

 declare format '$%.2m' cash cash = 123456.7 print 'The value is: ';cash The value is: $123,456.70